tenekon/Tenekon.FluentValidation.Extensions/src/Tenekon.FluentValidation.Extensions.AspNetCore.Components/ARCHITECTURE.md

   - A. to a validator component scoped `ValidationMessageStore` that is attached to the root edit context.
   - B. to a validator component scoped `ValidationMessageStore` that is attached to the actor edit context, if root edit context and actor edit context are not reference equal.

-**`ComponentValidatorRoutes`**
+**`EditModelValidatorRoutes`**

 - A. It expects an ancestor edit context of type `EditContext` and does not work without one, thus the validator component must be a child of for example `EditForm` or `CascadedValue` with an instance of `EditContext`.

-- B. It expects an ancestor component validator of type `IComponentValidator` and does not work without one, thus the validator component must be a child of for example `ComponentValidatorRootpath` or `ComponentValidatorSubpath`.
+- B. It expects an ancestor validator of type `IEditModelValidationNotifier` and does not work without one, thus the validator component must be a child of for example `EditModelValidatorRootpath` or `EditModelValidatorSubpath`.

 - C. The ancestor edit context becomes the root edit context if the ancestor edit itself does not have a key-value-pair stored in `Properties` of ancestor edit context that represents the root edit context, otherwise the ancestor edit context will now store itself as property key-value-pair to `Properties`.